 Summer Skills and Savvy

-Whether they’re seeking academic enrichment, outdoor adventure, or anything in between, Middle School students find the right fit at Community School’s Summer Program.
+Whether they’re seeking academic enrichment, outdoor adventure, or anything in between, Middle School students find the right fit at Sun Valley Community School’s Summer Program.

 Middle School students can strengthen skills, enrich their understanding, engage in new experiences, and make new friends through Summer Program offerings that honor their unique stage of development.

 Our wide range of classes and camps provide Middle School students the chance to both explore and to dig deep; they might create a portfolio of visual art, explore topics in math and science, build study skills for success in high school, learn to kayak, or improve rock climbing skills.

 Get a hands-on introduction to physical computing with littleBits.
 By building circuits and programming, students get a hands-on understanding of "what's inside the machine" and how it connects to the software.
 Students gain creative confidence and critical 21st century skills through interactive and fun-filled activities.
 Students learn fundamental programming concepts including inputs & outputs, loops, logic, variables, and functions through fun coding games.

 Our littleBits Code Camp is perfect for students in grades 6-8 and aligns to Computer Science Standards (CSTA) and ITEEA Standards for Technology Literacy.
 Depending on campers’ experience, we may also incorporate drone programming and use of RoboMasters!

 - Monday-Friday, 12:30pm-3:30pm